-Pursuant to their change of control agreements, in the event that any of Dr. Jonas, Dr. Kanes or Dr. Robichaud terminates his employment with "good reason" or is terminated without "cause" within 12 months of a "change in control" (as defined in each respective change in control agreement), such officer will be eligible to receive a pro rata portion of such individual's target bonus for that fiscal year and the pro rata portion of that individual's target bonus for that fiscal year and the pro rata portion of days worked in that fiscal year at the time of termination, and all options and other stock-based awards of such officer shall immediately accelerate and become fully exercisable or nonforfeitable as of the date of termination.
+Pursuant to their severance agreements, in the event that any of Dr. Jonas, Dr. Kanes or Dr. Robichaud terminates his employment with "good reason" or is terminated without "cause" within 12 months of a "change in control" (as defined in each respective change in control agreement), such officer will be eligible to receive a payment equal to the sum of that individual's target bonus for that fiscal year and the pro rata portion of that individual's target bonus for that fiscal year based on the number of days worked in that fiscal year at the time of termination, and all options and other stock-based awards of such officer shall immediately accelerate and become fully exercisable or nonforfeitable as of the date of termination.